A Recruiter's Guide To Job Hunting

 So if you’re ready to rise above the competition in the employment market and find the job you’ve always been looking for, read on to learn just how…

 THE INTERVIEWING PROCESS EXPLAINED

-When an employer decides they have a requirement for a new employee to fill a job vacancy they currently have, unless they’re using recruitment agency services to perform the task for them, such as those here at Diverse Employment, the first thing they’ll usually do is advertise the job role so that candidates can apply for the position.
+When an employer decides they have a requirement for a new employee to fill a job vacancy they currently have, unless they’re using recruitment agency services to perform the tasks for them, the first thing they’ll usually do is advertise the job role so that candidates can apply for the position.